DHTMLX/docs-diagram/docs/api/diagram/groupmousedown_event.md

 ### Description

-@short: fires when a pointing device button is pressed while the pointer is over a group
+@short: Fires when a pointing device button is pressed while the pointer is over a group

 If a pointing device button is pressed while the pointer is over a swimlane, the event will be fired on the cell of the swimlane